-Known for his engaging performances and “extraordinary…remarkably beautiful oboe playing” (Fanfare Magazine) Timothy Gocklin shares his passion for music through his deep love for the oboe.
-Tim’s relationship with the oboe began at age 11, the day after attending a military band concert featuring the instrument.
-Since then, he has gone on to perform with some of the world’s leading artists, including Yo-Yo Ma, Peter Frankl and David Shifrin.
+Known for his “extraordinary…remarkably beautiful oboe playing” (Fanfare Magazine) Timothy Gocklin began taking oboe lessons at age 11.
+Since then, he has performed with some of the world’s leading artists, including Yo-Yo Ma, Peter Frankl and David Shifrin.

 Outside of Akropolis, Tim has performed in a wide variety of settings with ensembles such as Le Train Bleu under the direction of Ransom Wilson, Cantata Profana, New York Chamber Soloists, The Mozart Orchestra of New York, The Orchestra of St. Luke’s, the Argus String Quartet, and The Phantom of the Opera on Broadway.
-Having furthered his interest in the art of chamber music, Tim was also a two-time winner of the Yale School of Music’s Chamber Music Competition and has performed on the Oneppo Concert Series with Poulenc’s Sextuor for piano and winds and Dutilleux’s mammoth work, Les Citations for oboe, bass, harpsichord and percussion.
-In 2013, he had the privilege of performing works by Hindemith in Carnegie Hall’s Zankel Hall and Weill Recital Hall as part of the Yale in New York series in celebration of the composer’s legacy.
-Tim continued his love for chamber music in 2014 with a trip to Portland, OR for the first time at CMNW and was fortunate to perform alongside David Shifrin and oboist Allan Vogel in a program of Dvorak’s Wind Serenade, Op.
+Tim is a two-time winner of the Yale School of Music’s Chamber Music Competition and has performed on the Oneppo Concert Series with Poulenc’s Sextuor for piano and winds and Dutilleux’s mammoth work, Les Citations for oboe, bass, harpsichord and percussion.
+In 2013, he performed works by Hindemith in Carnegie Hall’s Zankel Hall and Weill Recital Hall as part of the Yale in New York series in celebration of the composer’s legacy.
+He has performed at Chamber Music Norhthwest with David Shifrin and oboist Allan Vogel in a program of Dvorak’s Wind Serenade, Op.
 44 and Mozart’s Gran Partita in B-flat, KV 361.
-Additional summer engagements have included appearances at the Caramoor Festival with the Orchestra of St. Luke’s, Jon Manassse’s Cape Cod Music Festival, the Yellow Barn Music Festival with pianist Leon Fleischer and fellowships at the Norfolk and Sarasota Chamber Music Festivals.”
+Additional summer engagements have included appearances at the Caramoor Festival with the Orchestra of St. Luke’s, Jon Manassse’s Cape Cod Music Festival, the Yellow Barn Music Festival with pianist Leon Fleischer, and fellowships at the Norfolk and Sarasota Chamber Music Festivals.

-Tim can be heard on the NAXOS and Block M record labels and has participated in other recording projects, including two albums with the University of Michigan Symphony Band in 2010 and 2012, the second of which featured new works for wind ensemble under the direction of Michael Haithcock.
+Tim can be heard on the NAXOS and Block M record labels, including recordings with the University of Michigan Symphony Band in 2010 and 2012, the second of which featured new works for wind ensemble under the direction of Michael Haithcock.
 These works were taken on a tour to China where the band performed 9 concerts in 6 cities, including at Beijing’s National Centre for the Arts and Shanghai’s Grand Theatre.
 In 2011, he recorded the three piano concerti of Alberto Ginastera with pianist Barbara Nissman and the University of Michigan Symphony Orchestra.

 In 2012, Tim received his Bachelor’s degree summa cum laude from the University of Michigan where he studied with Dr. Nancy Ambrose King.
-He went on to complete his Master of Music degree and an Artist Diploma at Yale University studying with Steven Taylor.
+He completed his Master of Music degree and an Artist Diploma at Yale University studying with Steven Taylor.
 When not making reeds for beginners and pros via his reed making business, Tim can be found relaxing in a coffee shop with a journal and pencil on one side and a hot, robust cup of coffee on the other.

 Kari Landry, Clarinet